 When pupation is complete, the beetle will bore an exit hole to exit the wood.
 This is the stage at which most people will be able to identify they have a woodworm issue and when the Garratt’s Damp & Timber team are typically called in to provide advice on how to get rid of woodworm.
 This is usually the most identifiable sign of woodworm because you may notice beetles in your house.

 The beetles cause little more damage to the timber at this stage.
 The females tend to live for up to two weeks and the males a matter of days, during which time they have to mate.

 When the beetles have mated, the female will enter the wood and lay eggs, and the cycle starts all over again.

 How woodworm is treated will depend on where it is.
 If you’re looking at treating woodworm in furniture, you can probably use a chemical solution from a DIY shop.
 In contrast, if you notice signs of woodworm in multiple locations or in areas of timber that support your house, your best option is to call on the services of the Garratt’s Damp & Timber team.

-We will undertake a free site survey and assess the extent of the problem.
+We will undertake a site survey and assess the extent of the problem.
 At this stage, we will provide you with a no-obligation quote on much it will cost to treat woodworm and what the proves will be.

 We provide our expert damp and timber services across London and the northern home counties.
-To find out more about the services we offer and to book a free site survey, please contact us or call us on 020 8535 7536.
+To find out more about the services we offer and to book a site survey, please contact us or call us on 020 8535 7536.